Most people work out to get fit, and many people equate fitness with muscle gain.

 Although a lot of people are willing to put in the effort to "get fit", many of us wonder "how long does it take to build muscle and start seeing results?"

-In this article, we’ll explain how long it takes to build muscle as well as the different factors that change that answer.
+In this article, I'll explain how long it takes to build muscle, how to maximize muscle growth, as well as the different factors that change this answer.

-In other words, every time you damage your muscles by overexerting them, your body gives those muscles the resources they need to grow bigger and stronger in hopes that they won’t get damaged next time.
+In other words, every time you damage your muscles by overexerting them during training, your body gives those muscles the resources they need to grow bigger and stronger in hopes that they won’t get damaged next time.

-When it comes to building muscle, there are many factors that come into plan.
-Four of the main ones though are as follows:
+When it comes to building muscle, there are many factors that come into play.
+Four of the main ones that influence how long it will take to build muscle are as follows:

 The three things you can control are diet, exercise, and rest.

-It’s always best to give your body enough time to heal between workouts before stressing those muscle groups again.
+It’s best to give your body enough time to recover between workouts before stressing those muscle groups again.

 The answer is, “it depends.”

 Now, the biggest impact and the best results come from how consistent you’re doing all three of those things.

 It’s impossible to explain how long it will take for everyone to see muscle gains, but many people see a “noticeable difference” after consistently doing these three things for a few months.